 Students explore the English language with regard to its phonology, morphology, syntax and vocabulary; historical developments and variations; personal, social and communicative purposes; and language acquisition.
 The course may be repeated for credit with a change in content.

-Prerequisite: ENGL 200 or ENGL 201 or consent of department chair.
+Prerequisite: ENGL 200 or ENGL 200W, or ENGL 201, or consent of department chair.

 Offered: As needed.